nativescript-community/ui-collectionview/README.md

 ## Installation
 Run the following command from the root of your project:

-`tns plugin add nativescript-collectionview`
+`ns plugin add @nativescript-community/ui-collectionview`

-This command automatically installs the necessary files, as well as stores nativescript-collectionview as a dependency in your project's package.json file.
+This command automatically installs the necessary files, as well as stores @nativescript-community/ui-collectionview as a dependency in your project's package.json file.

 ## Configuration
 There is no additional configuration needed!